yuanqing/generate-css/README.md

 #### Classes *without* a `${key}`

-For these classes, the `value` used in the generated CSS would generally be resolved from `theme[propertyName].default`.
+For these classes, the value used in the generated CSS would generally be resolved from `theme[propertyName].default`.

 #### Classes *with* a `${key}`

-For these classes, the `value` used in the generated CSS would generally be resolved from `theme[propertyName][key]`.
+For these classes, the value used in the generated CSS would generally be resolved from `theme[propertyName][key]`.

-For certain CSS classes, if `theme[propertyName][key]` is `undefined`, the value used in the generated CSS might then be resolved using the following mapping:
+For certain CSS classes, if `theme[propertyName][key]` is `undefined`, the value used in the generated CSS might then be resolved through the following mapping:

 `key` | `resolveNumericValue(key)` | Example
 :--|:--|:--